UPchieve/web/docs/git-workflow.md

 ## FAQs

-- **Should we delete or keep old branches?**: we're keeping them for now.
+- **Should we delete or keep old branches?**: we delete every secondary branch after the changes it contains have been merged to `dev` or have been rejected.
+However, we still keep a lot of legacy secondary branches that will be deleted after the transition to best practices has been completed (hopefully before fall 2018 :muscle:).
 - **Can I use emojis in my commits?**: yes, as long as you don't overdo it.

 **[⬆ back to top](#contents)**